kevgleeson78/Theory-of-algorithms-project/README.md

 The following 32-bit words are the inital hash values for the sha256 algorithm.
 These values are the first 32-bits  of the fractional parts of the square roots of the first eight prime numbers.
-Each value is assigned to the corresponding eight working variables a, b, c, ... , h as iitial values in the first itteration of the algorithm.
+Each value is assigned to the corresponding eight working variables a, b, c, ... , h as initial values in the first itteration of the algorithm.
 ```C
 uint32_t H[8] = {
     0x6a09e667,